billgraziano/mssqlodbc/README.md

 Includes the following features:
 * List the valid drivers installed
 * Select the "best" driver based on my subjective ranking of them
+* Parse a SQL Server ODBC connection string into it's parts

 Includes support for:
 * The generic SQL Server ODBC driver